Non-association and place restriction orders

 Variation and revocation

-On sentencing an offender for a new offence, the court may vary or revoke a pre-existing non-association/place restriction order as it sees fit, whether or not the order had been imposed by that same court: s 100F(2).
+On sentencing an offender for a new offence, the court may vary or revoke a pre-existing non-association/place restriction order, whether or not the order had been imposed by that same court: s 100F(2).

-The subject of an order may also apply to the Local Court for variation/revocation of the order.
-If the Local Court grants leave to entertain the application for variation/revocation, it must notify the Commissioner of Police who is then entitled to be heard in any proceedings on the subject’s application: s 100G.
+An offender may also apply to the Local Court for leave to vary/revoke an order.
+If leave is granted to hear the application, the court must notify the Commissioner of Police who is entitled to be heard on the application: s 100G.

 An offender subject to a non-association condition on a community-based order is obliged “not to be in the company of any person specified in the non-association condition or communicate with that person by any means, except as specified in the condition”: cl 189F Crimes (Administration of Sentences) Regulation 2014.